altheapitt/USERNAME.github.io/projects/olympic-runner.md

   - ICS111
   - UHM
   - Java
-summary: My first project in ICS 111 at the University of Hawai'i at Mānoa was to program a game just like the popular game of 'QWOP.'
+summary: My first project in ICS 111 at the University of Hawai'i at Mānoa was to program a game similar to 'QWOP.'
 ---

 <img class="ui small right circular floated image" src="../images/olympics.png">